preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/iframe/index.rst.txt

 Iframe block
 ===============

-This is a new block in Omnia 6.5 and later.
 The block can be used to show contents in an Iframe.
 The block is also an important part of the Share Document functionality.

 Settings
 **********